curtisullerich/wedding/celebrations.md

 Our wedding will take place at the Sequoia Peterson Grove in Sanborn County Park, located at 16055 Sanborn Rd, Saratoga, CA 95070.
 The ceremony will be held on a beautiful deck surrounded by towering redwood trees, beginning at 10:00 AM on Saturday, August 2, 2025.
-Please plan to arrive at least 20 mins early to ensure you have time to settle in.
+Please plan to arrive 20 mins early to ensure you have time to settle in.